digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 2. The PISP uses the information included in the payment credential to initiate a payment at the payers ASPSP (aka the issuer of the payment credential) utilizing an OpenBanking API payment initiation request.
 3. In response, the ASPSP of the payer sends the link to authorize the payment to the PISP.
 4. The PISP forwards the authorization link to the merchant.
-5. `HTTP 302` The payee redirects the wallet to the SCA authorization link as response to the presentation of the payment credential.
+5. `HTTP 302` The payee redirects the wallet to the SCA authorization link as response to the presentation of the payment credential using `response_mode=direct_post`.
+As an alternative the merchant may display the link that has to be activated by the user.
 6. The wallet follows the authorization link to initiate the SCA.